chrisaberger/checks/index.md

 state-of-the-art performance on task W.
 ```

-Of course there is no problem here if due dillegence has been done on validating tasks A, B, C, and D but you have to make sure that is true.
-Was every proper baseline considered?
-Was the experimental setting fully optimized?
-Did you tune all the parameters of your experiment properly?
-Was the previous literature/techniques setup and tested properly?
-This is a lot of work for 4 tasks!
-The underlying idea that it is better to do one thing well than many things just alright never changes.
+It is better to do one thing well than many things half-heartedly.
 Go deep and fully understand one thing before jumping onto another.

 <a name="ablation">
 ## "Where is the ablation study?"